LeBron James and LA Lakers lose home opener against Houston Rockets

 The incident took the gloss off a celebrity-filled debut for James, who struggled with his shot at times but managed to hit nine of his 22 shots on the way to scoring 24 points.

-He was outshone by Harden, the reigning NBA Most Valuable Player, and Paul who combined for 64 points in a game that the Rockets led the majority of.
+He was outshone by Harden, the reigning NBA Most Valuable Player, and Paul who combined for 64 points in a game that the Rockets and Lakers constantly swapped the lead.

-Harden hit five three-pointers in his 36-point haul while Paul added 28 points before the unsightly incident with Rondo which appeared to affect the Lakers.
+Harden hit five three-pointers in his 36-point haul while Paul added 28 points before the unsightly incident with Rondo which appeared to unsettle the Lakers.

 Harden hit a couple of technical free throws to hand Houston a cushion and he then drained a three-pointer to extend their advantage.